cclearpartners/myi-docs/src/references/troubleshooting.md

 ![Database](/static/img/troubleshooting-no_data-database.png "Database")

 If there are none, it might mean the object is not being synced or the VMOC's where clause is preventing them from being synced.

+## Errors during sync related to the MyInsights Data object

+If there are sync errors along these lines: `Error: Field name provided, Mobile_ID_vod__c does not match an External ID, Salesforce Id, or indexed field for xxx(field name)`, there may be a misconfigured field on the MyInsights Data object.

+See [these instructions](https://support.veeva.com/hc/en-us/articles/360042551994-Error-Field-name-provided-Mobile-ID-vod-c-does-not-match-an-External-ID-Salesforce-Id-or-indexed-field-for-xxx-field-name-During-CRM-Offline-Sync) to resolve it.